bert27/Erasmus_RoomFinder/README.md

 To run the client, inside the client folder:

-1.npm install   <--- only fisrt time
+1.npm install   <--- only first time
 2.npm start.

 To run the server, inside the server folder:
-1.npm install   <--- only fisrt time
+1.npm install   <--- only first time
-node index.js or nodemon index.js
+2.node index.js or nodemon index.js

 --------